nbgit10/ayto_solver/README.md

 ## SPOILER ALERT

 <details>
-<summary>SPOILER ARE YOU THE ONE SEASON 4 GERMANY CURRENT GUESSES AFTER EPISODE 18:</summary>
+<summary>SPOILER ARE YOU THE ONE SEASON 4 GERMANY AFTER EPISODE 20:</summary>

-Since they keep matching in the same constellations over and over again we have very few information on how to match actually.
-We don't know if the proposed solution is already optimal.
-It seems plausible but unlikely despite being in matching night 9 already.
+They win 200000€, they found all matches.

 Proposed solution: